Skip to main contentScroll Top

 So, are you ready?
 In which case, go to Wongwian Yai station (via the BTS Silom Line, Wongwian Yai stop, then motorbike taxi or walk to the station, it's only 850m).
 There, you will have a choice of schedules (available here, departures from Wongwian Yai are to be read from top to bottom, on the left table).

-To reach the terminus, Maha Chai station, it should take an hour.
-From there, leave the station on the left, and walk about 200 meters to the main road.
-Turn left onto the main road, and marcher Another 200 meters to the city pier.
-Take a boat from this Maha Chai pier (for 3 baht – they operate 24/7) towards the quay facing him, Tha Shalom pier.
-Ban station Laem is a few hundred meters on your right.
+To reach the terminus at Maha Chai station, it should take about an hour.
+From there, leave the station to the left and walk approximately 200 meters towards the main road.
+Turn left onto the main road and walk another 200 meters to the town pier.
+Take a boat from this Maha Chai pier (for 3 baht – they operate 24/7) to the pier opposite, Tha Chalom pier.
+Ban Laem station is a few hundred meters to your right.

 mae klong train market samut songkhram - thailand